Monique Hanotte, Belgian resistance member who rescued 135 downed Allied airmen in World War II, dies at 101

 In May 1944, with the Allies preparing the Normandy invasion, Ms. Hanotte herself managed to get to England via Gibraltar to train as an intelligence officer to parachute behind German lines after the landings.
 She never did.
 A medical report said she was injured during training, although she played down her injury and suspected British Intelligence had decided she’d “already done enough” for the war effort.

-And so she spent the day of Germany’s unconditional surrender, in May 1945, celebrating with rapturous crowds, as well as British, American and other Allied servicemen, in the streets of London.
+So she spent the day of Germany’s unconditional surrender, in May 1945, celebrating with rapturous crowds, as well as British, American and other Allied servicemen, in the streets of London.
 One of her great regrets, she said, was not witnessing the liberation of her hometown of Rumes by the U.S. 2nd Armored Division on Sept.
 2, 1944, when American soldiers were showered with flowers by her Comet Line comrades.

 Henriette Lucie Hanotte was born in Sépeaux, France, on Aug.
 10, 1920, to a Belgian veteran of World War I and his French wife.
-The family moved to Rumes when Henriette was still a baby.
+The family moved to Rumes when Henriette was a baby.

 Her father ran the local railway station hotel as well as a customs office and a small livestock farm where she helped tend the animals.
 She walked or cycled across the French border to her school in the town of Bachy, where she also took violin lessons.